 Outdoor Dining Restaurants in Miami Beach

-The family-run business has over 96 years of experience under its belt, and it certainly shows.
-The seafood is fresh and prepared with love, the portions are generous, and the prices are very friendly.
-Perhaps the three pillars of longevity in the fast-paced world of Miami eateries.
-It’s hard to choose favorites, but some absolute musts are the Classic Lobster Roll, King Crab Rol, Blackened Shrimp Tacos, and fresh-shucked East Coast oysters.
+It’s hard to choose favorites, but some absolute musts are the Classic Lobster Roll, King Crab Roll, Blackened Shrimp Tacos, and fresh-shucked East Coast oysters.
 Pair it up with a draft beer from their rotating selection, and you’re good to go!

 RED South Beach